11 Best Paprika Substitute Options: Your Complete Guide to Paprika

 With Mexican roots, smoked paprika or pimentón is made from peppers that have been smoked over an oak fire and ground into a powder.
 Smoked paprika has a deep red hue and a potent smoky flavor.
 It’s more full-bodied and flavorful than regular paprika.

-Smoked paprika is commonly found in dishes from Spain, such as paella.
+Smoked paprika is commonly found in Spanish dishes, such as paella.
 It also deepens the flavor of a chicken spice rub and beef or veggie taco seasoning.
-Since smoked paprika originated in Mexico, you’ll find it used abundantly in Mexican cuisine, infusing smokiness into salsa and Mexican rice dishes.
+Since smoked paprika originated in Mexico, it is used abundantly in Mexican cuisine, infusing smokiness into salsa and Mexican rice dishes.

-Important to know: Be sure to read the label on Spanish paprika if your recipe intends a smoky flavor.
+Important to know: If your recipe intends a smoky flavor, be sure to read the label on Spanish paprika.
 Make sure it says “smoked.”
-Confusingly, some varieties of Spanish paprika used dried peppers instead of smoked peppers, which means it won’t have the signature smoky taste.
+Confusingly, some varieties of Spanish paprika use dried peppers instead of smoked peppers, which means they won’t have the signature smoky taste.

 Hungarian Paprika (Or Hungarian Sweet Paprika)

 Can you believe there are at least eight varieties of Hungarian paprika alone?
-As the national spice of Hungary, paprika is used liberally in traditional Hungarian dishes such as goulash.
+As Hungary’s national spice, paprika is used liberally in traditional Hungarian dishes such as goulash.

 The most common type of Hungarian paprika—and the version you’re most likely to find outside of Hungary—is called “édesnemes,” It may also be labeled “Noble sweet,” “sweet paprika,” or “sweet Hungarian paprika.”